qranahan/kwk-level-2-a-frame-lecture-teacher-l2/README.md

 # A-Frame

-**NOTE:** This lecture makes use of example code located [here][example].
+**NOTE:** This lecture makes use of example code located in `index.html`.
 Make sure you have it open and ready to display, and that you are familiar with the code.
+In order to display our A-Frame examples in action to the class, we can't simply open the `html` file with Chrome like we normally do.
+In order for A-Frame to correctly use assets, it requires a server.
+If you are showing this using the Learn IDE (i.e. the in-browser IDE) you can simply enter `httpserver` in the project directory.
+This will provide you with a url that looks something along the lines of `165.227.81.218:51804`, which you can navigate to in the browser.
+If you are not using the Learn.co IDE and instead displaying examples locally, we recommend you use [`live-server`][live-server], which wraps [`http-server`][http-server].
+You will need to install both ([`http-server`][http-server] followed by [`live-server`][live-server]).
+Following, bash should recognize the command `live-server` and do the trick!

 ## Objectives